Wales national under-21 football team: Recent history

 A 3–0 victory against Romania in September 2008 meant that the Under-21 side finished top of their qualifying group for the first time in their history.
 It meant Wales would go into a two-legged play-off against England in October 2008 for a place in the finals of the 2009 UEFA Under-21 Championship to be played in Sweden.
 Wales lost the playoff 5–4 over the course of two legs.
 Losing 3–2 at home in the first leg and drawing 2–2 away in the second.

 Wales started their qualifying campaign for the 2013 UEFA European Under-21 Football Championship with a 1–0 away win against Andorra, a 3–1 away loss against Montenegro, a 1–0 home win against Montenegro, a 1–0 home defeat against Czech Republic and a 0–0 away draw against Armenia.

 In May 2012 Brian Flynn vacated his position as Wales under-21 manager at the end of his contract and in July 2012 Geraint Williams was appointed team manager Williams resigned as team manager on 5 December 2016.
 On 15 March 2017 it was announced that former Port Vale and Northampton Town manager Rob Page had left his position on the coaching staff at Nottingham Forest to become Wales under-21 manager.
 In August 2019 Page was appointed assistant coach to the senior Wales squad under Ryan Giggs with Paul Bodin stepping up from the Under 19's to manage the Under 21 team.

 In November 2021, Wales picked up their biggest ever win at under-21 level when they beat Gibraltar 7–0 in a qualifier for the 2023 UEFA European Under-21 Championship.
 In July 2022 Bodin's contract with Wales Under-21 was terminated by mutual consent.
 In September 2022, Matt Jones was appointed as manager.

 Players

 Latest squad

 Players born on or after 1 January 2004 are eligible for the 2027 UEFA European Under-21 Championship.

-The following players were called up for the 2027 UEFA European Under-21 Championship qualification Group I match against Belarus on 14 November 2025.
+The following players were called up for the 2027 UEFA European Under-21 Championship qualification Group I matches against Belgium and Austria on 29 September and 6 October 2026.

-Caps and goals as of 14 November 2025, after the match against Belarus.
+Caps and goals as of 31 March 2026, after the match against Denmark.
 Players in bold have attained full international caps.